kalanaS95/Light-Weight-DIFT/README.md

 Multi-host screengrab is an extension of the screengrab attack.
 Where screengrab infect all the computers within a computer network by sending screengrab attack as an payload to all the computers and remotely running the attack on all the computers in the network without user’s knowledge.
-We assume, attacker will first grant access to one of the computers in the network through SSH and inject all the files needed for the attack.
+We assume, adversary will first grant access to one of the computers in the network through SSH and inject all the files needed for the attack.
 Once this step is completed multi-host screengrab will replicate itself within the network infecting all the computers